monttj/CMSDAS2019/README.md

 In this exercise, there are only two variables: dR and Mbb (distance and invariant mass between two b-tagged jets with minimum angle)

+check if you have two files : myntuple_ttH.root and myntuple_ttbb.root

 ## Install packages

 virtualenv --system-site-packages -p python ./venv